mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `^ + c`

 ### Docker Component Test Setup
-- Now that we have vitest component unit tests, let's add them to docker.
+- Now that our local component and end-to-end tests are passing, let's add our component tests to docker.
 - `cd ~/app`
 - `touch frontend/Dockerfile.component-tests`
 - make `~/app/frontend/Dockerfile.component-tests` look like this: